The End of Video Coding? - Slashdot

 On the audio side, AAC replaced MP3, and Opus is set to replace AAC.
 Opus can generally reach the same quality as MP3 in less than half the bits!

 So I don't see this stagnation they talk about.
-These algorithms are generally straightforward and codec devs, even if they don't have a hyper-efficient implementation yet, will be able to see the benefit -- it
+These algorithms are generally straightforward and codec devs, even if they don't have a hyper-efficient implementation yet, will be able to see the benefit -- it's just a matter of investing in their time to develop high quality code and hardware for it.

+If you look at codecs life cycles, you'll see we have about 10 year between each "gen".
+H264 was released in 2003 but only became mainstream about 5 years latter.
+H265 is following the same pattern.
+It was presented in 2013 and nowadays it is on it's way to become mainstream.

+At this pace, Netflix knows that a new standard will probably see the light of the day only by 2023, and become mainstream by 2028.
+Not stagnant, but it surely isn't blistering fast.

-Missing a word: Research (Score:2)
+Missing a word: Research (Score:3)

-Clients aren't getting any faster (Score:2)
+Clients aren't getting any faster (Score:4, Interesting)

 AV1 (Score:2)